ShubhSensei/Build_my_own_HTTP_Server/README.md

  * This is a basic implementation and does not handle advanced features like security, complex request handling, or error handling.

 ### Further Development:
- * Implement routing for more dynamic content.
+ * ✅Implement routing for more dynamic content.
  * ✅Embedding the Design Pattern for Low Latency, High Throughput and of course more Readability.
- * Enhance error handling for a more robust server.
+ * ✅Enhance error handling for a more robust server.
- * Explore advanced features like Threading and error handling.
+ * ✅Explore advanced features like Threading and error handling.
- * Refactor the code.
+ * ✅Refactor the code.